CrazyChaoz/gradle-dot-nix/README.md

 sandbox friendly gradle builds in nix
 ======================================

-This flake provides a way to build gradle projects in a sandboxed nix environments.
+This flake provides a way to build gradle projects in sandboxed nix environments.

 No configuration should be needed, just import the flake and use the provided outputs.